-runs through us like blood.
+We are water.
+It runs through us like a river, like blood.
 It is our blood, our mother.

 Kinship of Rivers website: featuring the project mission statement, travel details, river flags and albums for events, individual and organization participants, events, gallery of gifts that include poetry, stories, music, art, photography and dance, maps and portraits of the two rivers

 Kinship of Rivers Multimedia Exhibition will be a culminating collaborative project with participating artists and students who have traveled the two rivers.
 They will create sculptural installations with gifts, objects, stories and sounds collected from both rivers.
-The exhibition will travel to museums and galleries in Minnesota, Nebraska and New York City.
-Plans are underway for the exhibit to travel to China and around the world.
+The exhibition will travel to museums and galleries along the Mississippi and Yangtze.

-A film that documents the project from the preparation stage to the final exhibition
+A Kinship of Rivers film that documents the project from the preparation stage to the final exhibition

-Wang Ping is a poet, writer, photographer, grant writer and fund-raiser, organizer for the trips and manager for the whole installation collaboration.
+Wang Ping is a poet, writer, photographer, dancer, rower, public art artist, curator, organizer for KOR.
 Born in Shanghai, Wang Ping now lives on the bank of the Mississippi.
-She’s been photographing and writing about the two rivers for the past decade, and would like to build bridges across the rivers with her art and poetry and with this river project.
+She’s been photographing and writing about the two rivers for the past decade, and would like to build kinship among all the rivers on earth with her arts.

 License does not apply to any content submitted by outside artists or users.bui